pharo-vcs/iceberg/README.md

 - If your repository is new, you should add some packages to it.
-  - First create a Pahro package in the usual way, it should have at least one class, and the class should have at least one method.
+  - First create a Pharo package in the usual way, it should have at least one class, and the class should have at least one method.
   - Then open the repositories browser and select your repository.
   - In the bottom right panel you will see the current packages in your repository.
   - Click on 'Add package' and select a package.